Thom polynomials relative to prescribed maps around the boundary: Introduction

-the pull-back of $\Tp(\eta | \phi)$ along the classifying map of $J^k(M, N)$ together with the graph map of $f$ gives the Alexander dual to $\ol{\eta(f)} \subset M - M_0$ (\cref{definition:RTP-sing,theorem:rel-locus}; see also \cref{subsection:ATP-obs} for Steenrod's obstruction theoretic description).
-Of course, the restriction of $\Tp(\eta | \phi)$ to absolute cohomology is the absolute Thom polynomial $\Tp(\eta)$.
-However, $\Tp(\eta | \phi)$ is crucially different to $\Tp(\eta)$ in that it may not form a polynomial because of the non-equivariance of $M_0 \subset \B \G$, and the pull-back may not be expressed as a simple substitution of characteristic classes.
+so that for any {\it extension datum} of $\phi$, i.e., \begin{itemize} \item any $m$-manifold $M$ containing $M_0$ as a closed submanifold\footnote{In this paper, a submanifold is said to be {\it closed} if it is a closed subset of the ambient manifold.} such that $\partial M \subset \partial M_0$\footnote{This condition is required to apply the Alexander duality below.}; \item any $n$-manifold $N$ containing $N_0$ as a closed submanifold; \item any extension $f \colon M \to N$ of $\phi$ which is generic with respect to $\eta$, \end{itemize} the pull-back of $\Tp(\eta | \phi)$ along the classifying map of $J^K(M, N)$ together with the graph map of $f$ gives the Alexander dual to $\ol{\eta(f)} \subset M - M_0$ (\cref{definition:RTP-sing,theorem:rel-locus}; see also \cref{subsection:RTP-obst} for Steenrod's obstruction theoretic description).
+Of course, the restriction of $\Tp(\eta | \phi)$ to $H^*(\B \G; R)$ is just $\Tp(\eta)$.
+However, $\Tp(\eta | \phi)$ differs crucially from $\Tp(\eta)$ in that it may not form a polynomial because of the non-equivariance of $M_0 \subset \B \G$.
+Hence, the pull-back may not be a simple substitution of characteristic classes.